 Also, you should know that, as of yesterday, everyone at the school is now convinced they're smarter than you.
 Everyone.
 Like, I overheard the guy who delivers Cheetos to the Bookstore mouthing off about quantifying ROI on scholarship funds when the recipient turns out to be -- bless their hearts -- as brainy as day-old yogurt.

 But I stood up to him.
 I said, "Hey!
 ROI doesn't have to be immediately quantified when the investment itself is established in a long-term money-market ATM with less than ten porpoises per fiscal YOU'RE DUMB BRYCE KRAMER'S GREAT GIVE ME MY CHEETOS RIGHT NOW!"

 Finally, it's really important to keep your priorities straight, and to depend on your friends when the Cheetos are down.

 So my last bit of advice is not to forget that you gave me this weird, sorta made-up job and sent me to an office with an awesome view but which I don't even dare hang a calendar in just in case someone comes along and says, "Hey!
 What the heck are you doing in this office, you interloper!
 Take down that calendar immediately!
-And is that pen school property?
-Because if it is, so help me...", and now you've changed jobs and I'm feeling a little like Kevin Costner in 'Dances With Wolves'.
+And if that pen school property, so help me...", and now you've changed jobs and I'm feeling a little like Kevin Costner in 'Dances With Wolves'.